-Failure to list your eligible spouse will result in your disqualification as the Diversity Visa principal applicant and refusal of all visa applications in your case at the time of the visa interview.
+Failure to list your eligible spouse or, listing someone who is not your spouse, will result in your disqualification as the Diversity Visa principal applicant and refusal of all visa applications in your case at the time of the visa interview.
 You must list your spouse even if you currently are separated from him/her, unless you are legally separated.
 Legal separation is an arrangement when a couple remain married but live apart, following a court order.
 If you and your spouse are legally separated, your spouse will not be able to immigrate with you through the Diversity Visa program.
 You will not be penalized if you choose to enter the name of a spouse from whom you are legally separated.
 If you are not legally separated by a court order, you must include your spouse even if you plan to be divorced before you apply for the Diversity Visa.
 Failure to list your eligible spouse is grounds for disqualification.